Canton Nursing Home Abuse Lawyer

 The elderly population in this country should be among the most valued members of our society.
-Instead, they often suffer at the hands of a nursing home or other long-term care facility’s staff.
+Instead, they often suffer at the hands of a nursing home or other long-term care facility staff.
 Their needless physical and emotional suffering is inexcusable and must be immediately stopped.

 The Canton nursing home abuse lawyers at Slater & Zurz are committed to holding those responsible for elder abuse and neglect accountable for their actions.
 We have seen first-hand the devastating effects of nursing home abuse and are fighting tirelessly to put an end to it.
 If you or your loved one were abused while in a nursing home or assisted living facility, you can rest assured knowing our dedicated legal team will work diligently to get you the justice and compensation you deserve.

 The Rights of Ohio Nursing Home Residents